Purpose & Staff

 •Diversity and Inclusion: Celebrating the wide-range of differences in the human experience, such as race, ethnicity, gender, sexual orientation, abilities, religion, and thought.
 We emphasize civil discourse in a community where all must be able to feel they belong.

 •Leadership: Robust opportunities to strengthen skills, get involved, and be in service to others.

 In addition to the professional staff listed below, 26 current undergraduate students serve as resident assistants to carry carry out the office's purpose.

 Office: Whitaker Campus Center, Student Life Suite, Room 228

 LaShawn Taylor was heavily involved as a student leader during his undergraduate years at Shepherd University.
 After completing his bachelor’s degree in English with a creative writing concentration and a minor in communications and new media, LaShawn entered the College Student Development and Administration master’s program at Shepherd University.
 He served there as a hall director, mentoring and being a resource for residents and student leaders.
 During LaShawn’s time at Hood, he works to help students reach their full potential so that they can be successful in reaching their goals.
 Some of LaShawn’s hobbies include playing with his dog Tinker, writing, painting, and pretending to sing.
-He is also a huge fan of the Washington Redskins and enjoys acting.
+He is also a huge fan of the Washington Football Team and enjoys acting.

-- M.S., Shepherd University
+- M.A., Shepherd University

 - B.A., Shepherd University